-11. PID TUNING GUIDE
+PID TUNING GUIDE

-Tuning PID controllers for best operation can be difficult to the novice.
-For that reason, we have included this simple PID tuning guide.
+In Speed and Torque Control Mode the load on the dynamometer is adjusted using a "Proportional, Integral and Differential" (PID) gain controller.
+Tuning PID controllers for best operation can be difficult for the novice.
+For that reason we have included this simple PID tuning guide.
 It can be used with both the Speed and Torque control modes, although the examples below are for given speed mode.